GLOBAL MARKETS-Stocks higher, safe-haven U.S. debt slides

 The yen's weakness became further entrenched after Prime Minister Shinzo Abe said he expected the Bank of Japan to achieve its 2 percent inflation goal as soon as possible.

-Earlier this week, the BoJ delivered its most aggressive policy easing yet to snap the economy out of years of stagnation.
+The yen rebounded earlier this week after the Bank of Japan disappointed investors who were expecting an immediate increase in its asset-purchasing program.
+Still, the BoJ delivered its most aggressive policy easing yet to snap the economy out of years of stagnation.

 Analysts said an influential German Ifo survey due on Friday, along with an announcement on bank plans to repay loans taken from the European Central Bank a year ago, would sway the euro in the coming days.